Written by Editorial Team

-Braxton-Hicks Contractions are also called prodromal labor or ‘practice contractions and have popularly got their name after an English doctor John Braxton-Hicks who was the pioneer in describing them as early as in 1872.
+Braxton-Hicks Contractions are also called prodromal labor or ‘practice contractions and have popularly got their name after an English doctor John Braxton-Hicks, who was the pioneer in describing them as early as 1872.
 False labor or Braxton Hicks contractions are characterized as sporadic contractions of the uterine musculature.

 You will observe that your uterus has tightened because of muscles getting tense and hormone oxytocin, and contractions will be infrequent and irregular.
-These contractions is your body’s way to prepare itself for labor.
-Most likely in the third trimester, the Braxton-Hicks Contractions are pretty common for pregnant women, though some women never experience them.
+These contractions are your body’s way to prepare itself for labor.
+Most likely in the third trimester, Braxton-Hick Contractions are pretty common for pregnant women, though some women never experience them.

-Your pregnancy hormones – which are slowly sending signals to your brain to prepare your body for labor and childbirth.
+Your pregnancy hormones – are slowly sending signals to your brain to prepare your body for labor and childbirth.
 Though they can be uncomfortable and you might feel it difficult to distinguish between real and false labor, just remember that they are not efficient or strong to push your baby out.

-When you have true labor pains, the contractions become longer, closer and stronger while Braxton-Hicks contractions are shorter, weaker and intermittent.
+When you have true labor pains, the contractions become longer, closer, and stronger while Braxton-Hicks contractions are shorter, weaker, and intermittent.
 They are not very painful and do not have a rhythmic pattern.
-They are called false labor pains as they fluctuate and have an inconsistent pattern.
+These contractions are called false labor pains as they fluctuate and have an inconsistent pattern.

 Some simple ways to alleviate Braxton-Hicks contractions are:

 A warm bath is also helping in soothing Braxton-Hicks contractions.
 Take a warm bath to relax your body and calm down the irritated uterus.
 Use only lukewarm water and not steaming hot.
 True labor pains are not affected by a warm bath.

 Braxton-Hicks contractions are triggered when you are dehydrated or when the bladder is full.
 Drink a lot of fluids and take proper rest.
 These are not very painful-just uncomfortable.